Cosmo2357/Cosmo2357/README.md

 ## About me 👋
 Hi!
 I'm full-stack developer.
 Currently working for Japanese IT company remotely.
-I'm preparing for starting my start-up.
+I'm preparing for starting my start-up and NPO.
-I might be able to give you nice position since it will be a new company.
-it would be nice if you use typescript, react native, react, express, kafka, cassandra, python etc...
-Feel free to contact me if you are Programmer or Angel or VC
+Feel free to contact me.
 btw, I'm a cat lover 😃